 INTRODUCTION XCO – CROSS COUNTRY

-In the Sunshine Series, there will be 8 races between August and November.These will be held in various locations throughout southeast Queensland.
+In this race series, there are 4 races between July and September.These will be held in various locations throughout southeast Queensland.
 Based on finish positions in each race, riders will accumulate points, and the rider with the most points at the end of the series, is awarded the ‘Series Champion’.

 Prizes are awarded to the winners of each category, and every podium place-getter will also receive Queensland Mountainbike medals for their fine efforts.
 Riders will also receive points based on the finishing position in their category.